logzio/data-viz/docs/sources/panels/visualizations/_index.md

 +++
+title = "Visualizations"
+type = "docs"
+[menu.docs]
+identifier = "visualizations"
-title = "Visualization options" weight = 400
+weight = 600
 +++

-# Visualization options
+# Visualizations

 Grafana offers a variety of visualizations to suit different use cases.
-This section of the documentation lists the different visualizations available in Grafana and their unique options.
+This section of the documentation lists the different visualizations available in Grafana and their unique display settings.

+The default options and their unique display options are described in the pages in this section.

 You can add more panel types with [plugins]({{< relref "../../plugins/_index.md" >}}).